Britain's FTSE firmer after U.S. jobs report

 By Tricia Wright

-LONDON, June 6 (Reuters) - UK shares advanced on Friday after a solid U.S. jobs report came on the heels of fresh stimulus measures from the European Central Bank that underpinned European markets.
+LONDON, June 6 (Reuters) - UK shares advanced on Friday after a solid U.S. jobs report came on the heels of fresh stimulus measures from the European Central Bank which underpinned European markets.

 Cyclical stocks, so-called because they are highly geared to the economic cycle, were in demand, with money managers St. James’s Place and Aberdeen Asset Management among the top risers on the UK benchmark.